ACD 517–03: English

 - Students scoring below 50 on the TSE/SPEAK test or below 26 on the iBT speaking section will

-be required to take a noncredit seminar offered by the AECP.
+be required to take a noncredit ITA Teacher Training Course offered by Global Launch.
 The

 seminar will address three issues: pronunciation, cultural

 differences in classroom behavior and educational expectations, and

 - To pass the seminar and be eligible for an assistantship with

 primary teaching responsibility, the student will be asked to make

 at least a 15-minute teaching presentation before a panel of